To ensure Karrakatta can remain open as the city grows, we must continue to make new spaces available.

 New graves are mostly placed in spaces that were originally occupied by a footpath between the existing graves.
 The remains in the original grave are completely undisturbed by the new grave.
 The diagram below shows an under the surface view of a renewal area.

 To find out if a family grave is in a proposed renewal area, please download the cemetery map and check against the location and grave number.
 Click on the button at the top of the page to view Karrakatta maps.

 If a family grave is in a renewal area, there are some options available to you should you wish to retain it.
-This includes
+This includes:

 The MCB acknowledges the sacrifices of Australian service personnel who served their nation in war to protect the freedoms we enjoy today and recognises the respect the community of Western Australia has for those service personnel who died during World War One (WW1) and World War Two (WW2).